 The "victims" are really the ones at the sharp end of the power pyramid, while the falsely accused and their advocates are trampled underfoot.
-It's ironic that activists and “survivors” sometimes lament that they lack a voice, because the unwritten media rules are shamelessly tilted in their favour.
+It's ironic that activists and “survivors” sometimes lament that they lack a voice, because in fact the unwritten media rules are shamelessly tilted in their favour.
 I've always tempered anything I've written on the subject of false allegations with concessions and qualifications, and I've revealed sources of information.
 Yet this has never been enough to get so much as one word on a page.
 “Hannah”, from the TV One news item with which I opened this article, was permitted to complain that the experience of taking her sexual complainant through the system was “traumatic”, but even a toned-down reference to our inhuman treatment by police was enough to torpedo two articles I wrote.